ArchipelagoMW/Archipelago/worlds/khcom/docs/en_Kingdom Hearts Chain of Memories.md

 ###Locations

-Journal entries are locations, including story, heartless, and battle card entries discluding enemy cards.
+Journal entries are locations, including story, heartless, and battle card entries (discluding enemy cards).

 ## Which items can be in another player's world?

 Any of the items which can be shuffled may also be placed into another player's world.
 It is possible to choose to limit certain items to your own world.

 ## When the player receives an item, what happens?

 When the player receives an item, your client will display a message displaying the item you have obtained.